 The camp nurse is responsible for assisting staff in maintaining the health and safety of campers and staff.
-Specific responsibilities include, but are not limited to, administering first aid as necessary, responding quickly and efficiently to emergencies and emergency drills as they occur, dispensing medicine as directed by a doctor, consulting campers and staff on medical issues as qualifications permit, documenting all medical activity, assisting with check-in and check-out, assisting with training staff in first-aid procedures, and maintaining the camp infirmary.
+Specific responsibilities include but are not limited to: administering first aid as necessary, responding quickly and efficiently to emergencies and emergency drills as they occur, dispensing medicine to campers, consulting campers and staff on medical issues as qualifications permit, documenting all medical and health-related activities, assisting with check-in and check-out, assisting with training staff in first-aid procedures, and maintaining the camp infirmary.
 Camp nurses are hired to serve for a minimum of one week but may also choose to work additional weeks.
 They are paid a flat rate per week or may choose to receive summer camp vouchers instead.
 If interested, please complete the special Nurse Application at the bottom of this page.

-The Program Director is responsible for planning and implementing resident camp programs and logistics.
-Specific responsibilities include, but are not limited to, scheduling, assigning, supervising, and leading staff; planning and facilitating all-camp games/events, Camper’s Choice, and campfires; assist and supervise dining hall preparation and clean-up; coordinate all scheduled activities and meals, coordinating camper and parent evaluations, coordinating the camp timetable, and filling-in for the Camp Director in his absence.
+The Program Director is responsible for planning and implementing summer resident camp programs and logistics.
+Specific responsibilities include, but are not limited to: scheduling and supervising staff; planning and facilitating all-camp games and events; ensuring dining hall preparation and clean-up; coordinating all scheduled activities and meals; collecting camper and parent evaluations and filling in for the Camp Director in his absence.

-The Unit Director is the leader of an age-group at camp.
-Responsibilities include, but are not limited to, support and supervision of counselors within assigned unit, management of severe camper behavior within the unit, planning weekly unit activities and other unit-based programming, assisting in planning and implementation of all-camp games and events, and training and support staff and campers on overnight camp outs.
+Each Unit Director is the leader of an age-group at camp.
+Responsibilities include, but are not limited to: supporting and supervising counselors within assigned unit; addressing camper behavior concerns; planning weekly unit-specific activities and programs; assisting in the planning and implementation of all-camp games and events and coordinating with staff for overnight campouts.
 Previous camp and supervisory experience preferred.

 The Adventure Coordinator designs and manages all teambuilding, low-ropes, and high-ropes programs.
-Responsibilities include training and supervising staff assigned to adventure programs, planning comprehensive adventure program curriculum, ensuring that campers and staff are unquestionably safe at all times in low-ropes and high-ropes programs, properly setting up and tearing down Alpine Tower daily, documenting equipment use and climbs properly, offering suggestions to the camp administration regarding adventure programs and equipment, ensuring that all adventure programs are safe, fun, progressive, and well-run.
+Responsibilities include training and supervising staff assigned to adventure programs, planning and implementing a comprehensive adventure program curriculum, ensuring that campers and staff are safe at all times in low-ropes and high-ropes programs, properly setting up and tearing down Alpine Tower equipment daily, documenting equipment use and climbs properly and offering suggestions to the camp administration regarding adventure programs and equipment.
+The Adventure Coordinator ensures that all adventure programs are safe, fun, and well-administered.

-Participates in general camp life in addition to his or her core duties, and assists with programming and camp operations required.
-Previous high- and low-ropes experience required.
+The Adventure Coordinator participates in general camp life in addition to his or her core duties, and assists with programming and camp operations when required.
+Previous high-ropes and low-ropes experience is required.

 Arts & Crafts Coordinator

-Work under the supervision of both the Office Manager and Summer Camp Director.
+The Office Assistant works under the supervision of both the Office Manager and the Summer Camp Director.
 Great computer and phone skills are a must for this position as well as a willingness to work partial weekends and early evenings.